Cynthie-Abah/todo-native-app/README.md

-# 3B — Advanced Todo List Application with Theme Switcher
+# 3B — Todo List Application with Theme Switcher

 This project is an advanced Todo List application built with **React Native (Expo)** and integrated with **Convex** for real-time backend functionality.
 It features light/dark theme switching, full CRUD operations, and a clean, pixel-perfect UI as per the provided Figma design.